Murray leads Nuggets past Thunder, 105-98

 TIP-INS

-Nuggets: G Gary Harris sat out with left ankle soreness.
-He played 25 minutes in Friday’s win over Orlando. … F Paul Millsap went down with a leg injury in the first quarter and limped off the court, but he returned.
+Nuggets: F Paul Millsap went down with a leg injury in the first quarter and limped off the court, but he returned. … Lyles went 6 for 6 from the field and 2 for 2 from the free-throw line.

 Thunder: G Timothe Luwawu-Cabarrot got his first start of the season. … G Hamidou Diallo sat out after spraining his left ankle Friday against Charlotte. … G Alex Abrines was called for a technical in the second quarter.
 George got one in the fourth.